Last Updated: 9/13/2023 | September 13th, 2023

 Beds from 29 EUR.

 2. Lisboa Central Hostel

-Bright, spacious rooms welcome you here where the beds are comfy and equipped with outlets for you too.
+Bright, spacious rooms equipped with outlets and comfy beds welcome you here.
 Run by a local Portuguese family, the staff here is extremely knowledgeable about the city and can give you great recommendations on things to do and where to eat.
-There’s free pancake breakfasts and free soup each dat as well as Milkshake Mondays, Tapas Tuesdays, and Sangria Fridays.
-You won’t have to sepdn a lot of money on food thanks to this hostel.
+There’s a free pancake breakfast and free soup each day as well as Milkshake Mondays, Tapas Tuesdays, and Sangria Fridays.
+You won’t have to spend a lot of money on food thanks to this hostel.
 It’s a great vibe here.

 3. Yes!
 Lisbon Hostel

 This is a bit of a party hostel but, despite its party atmosphere, the hostel’s facilities are super modern, kept clean, and the spacious rooms are pretty quiet too.
 They come with privacy curtains, en-suite bathrooms, and the bigger rooms even have a table!
 The 10 EUR communal dinners are tasty, and they even offer vegetarian options.
 If you’d rather do your own cooking, there’s a large kitchen where you can do so.

 - Party atmosphere makes it easy to meet people

 - Communal dinners (and a big kitchen for cooking your own meals)

 - Dorm beds have privacy curtains so you can get a decent sleep